dolthub/gorm-demo/README.md

 Small demo repo for GORM interacting with a Dolt database.
+[This blog](https://www.dolthub.com/blog/2024-03-15-gorm-with-dolt) describes how to use this demo.

 # Setup